Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 This subsection demonstrates how to summarize data for a short term based on time and well as how to do a summarization in a sliding manner.

 To demonstrate this, consider a factory manager who wants to be able to check the production for the last hour at any given time.
 Every event represents a production run.
-For this purpose, a Stream application can be created as follows:
+For this purpose, a Stream worker can be created as follows:

-1. Start creating a new stream application.
-You can name it `PastHourProductionApp` For instructions, see [Creating a Stream Application](create-stream-app.md).
+1. Start creating a new stream worker.
+You can name it `PastHourProductionApp` For instructions, see [Creating a Stream Worker](create-stream-app.md).

    ```sql
    @App:name('PastHourProductionApp');